mbucter/NBA_PER_Analysis/README.md

 # nba_per_analysis
 Exploratory analysis of the Player Efficiency Rating statistic in professional basketball.
+The .ipynb file contains the write up, other files are data processing scripts.